ofiwg/libfabric/man/fi_collective.3.md

 ## Broadcast (fi_broadcast)

 fi_broadcast transfers an array of data from a single sender to all other members of the collective group.
-The sender of the broadcast data must specify the FI_SEND flag, while receivers use the FI_RECV flag.
-The input buf parameter is treated as either the transmit buffer, if FI_SEND is set, or the receive buffer, if FI_RECV is set.
-Either the FI_SEND or FI_RECV flag must be set.
+The input buf parameter is treated as the transmit buffer if the local rank is the root, otherwise it is the receive buffer.
 The broadcast operation acts as an atomic write or read to a data array.
 As a result, the format of the data in buf is specified through the datatype parameter.
 Any non-void datatype may be broadcast.